RosettaCommons/documentation/scripting_documentation/FeaturesDatabaseSchema.md

         -   *atm* : The *acceptor* atom
         -   *base* : The parent of the acceptor atom.
 This is the *base* .
         -   *bbase* : The parent of the base atom.
-        -   *base2* : The [alternate second base](https://svn.rosettacommons.org/trac/browser/trunk/rosetta/rosetta_source/src/core/chemical/ResidueType.cc#L1292) atom of the acceptor.
+        -   *base2* : The alternate second base atom of the acceptor.
-            -   Note: The parent atom is defined by column 6 of the ICOOR\_SECTION in each [residue type params files](https://svn.rosettacommons.org/trac/browser/trunk/rosetta/rosetta_database/chemical/residue_type_sets/fa_standard/residue_types) .
+            -   Note: The parent atom is defined by column 6 of the ICOOR\_SECTION in each residue type params files (see rosetta/main/database/chemical/residue_type_sets/fa_standard/residue_types) .

-        -   The [base to acceptor unit vector](https://svn.rosettacommons.org/trac/browser/trunk/rosetta/rosetta_source/src/core/scoring/hbonds/hbonds_geom.cc#L1117) is [defined](https://svn.rosettacommons.org/trac/browser/trunk/rosetta/rosetta_source/src/core/scoring/hbonds/hbonds_geom.cc#L1099) by the [hybridization type](https://svn.rosettacommons.org/trac/browser/trunk/rosetta/rosetta_database/chemical/atom_type_sets/fa_standard/atom_properties.txt) of the acceptor atom and the above atoms.
+        -   The base to acceptor unit vector is defined by the [hybridization type (see rosetta/main/database/chemical/atom_type_sets/fa_standard/atom_properties.txt) of the acceptor atom and the above atoms.

 <!-- -->